 Trethowans has unveiled a new management line-up following the appointment of Simon Rhodes as managing partner.

-Rhodes replaces Miles Brown, who stood aside 10 months early to avoid any fallout that might arise from a managing partner election in the middle of a recession.
+Rhodes replaces Miles Brown, who stood aside 10 months early to avoid any fallout that might arise from a managing partner election in the middle of

 Rhodes told The Lawyer: “Miles decided to step down after nearly 12 years in the role.